Skip to content

 srun -n N aims.x > aims.out 2>&1

 This command must be excuted within each kick directory to run the delta kick in the 3 Cartesian directions.
-While this can be run locally, the calculation will be very slow.
+While this can be run locally, the calculation will be slow.
 In this case one should switch to light species defaults to test the code rather then running with the much larger Tier2_aug2 basis.

 Once the calculations are finished, each subdirectory should contain an aims.out file with Have a nice day printed at the end if the calculation finished successfully.
 Additionally each subdirectory will contain (with different prefixes depending on the directory):